thesse1/webmethods-api-gateway-staging/README.md

 | api-export-api-template.yml | Exports the API project from the CONFIG environment |
 | commit-template.yml | Commits the results to the repository |

-The deployment pipelines invoke api-build-template.yml and store-build-template.yml in one job on one agent, and then retrieve-build-template.yml and api-deploy-template.yml in another job (potentially) on another agent.
+The deployment pipeline deploy_to_stages contains six stages for deploying an API project to DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and/or PROD_EXT.
+The deployment pipeline deploy_to_config contains one stage for deployment to CONFIG.
+It is extracted into a separate pipeline in order to avoid accidental overwriting of API assets on CONFIG.
+Each stage in these pipelines invokes api-build-template.yml and store-build-template.yml in one job on one agent, and then retrieve-build-template.yml and api-deploy-template.yml in another job (potentially) on another agent.

 The invocation of store-build-artifactory-template.yml is commented out.
 It can be activated when a service connection to a JFrog Artifactory repository is configured in Azure DevOps.

-The pipelines wm_{test_}apigw_staging_deploy_to_stage_int_and_prod_int/stage_ext_and_prod_ext invoke the pipeline templates api-build-template.yml, store-build-template.yml, retrieve-build-template.yml and api-deploy-template.yml twice - once for STAGE_INT/STAGE_EXT and once for PROD_INT/PROD_EXT - in four jobs on (potentially) four different agents.

-The export pipeline wm_{test_}apigw_staging_export_api_from_config invokes api-export-api-template.yml and commit-template.yml sequentially in one job on one agent.
+The export pipeline export_api_from_config invokes api-export-api-template.yml and commit-template.yml sequentially in one stage in one job on one agent.

-All four deployment pipeline templates need the following parameters to be set in the calling pipeline (where applicable):
+All five deployment pipeline templates need the following parameters to be set in the calling pipeline (where applicable):

 | Parameter | README |
 | ------ | ------ |